pythonpadawanEXE/COMP1511/Week 1.md

     Comments: What should go in a comment?
 What makes a good comment?
 How do comments improve program style?
     Indenting and whitespace: What is indented in the sample program?
 Suggest why.

-Write a C program, face0.c, that behaves as follows:
+14.Write a C program, face0.c, that behaves as follows:

 ./face0
 ~ ~